All concentrators must complete a senior capstone experience. The options for fulfilling the requirement are:

 Upon completion, all students should upload a copy their capstone projects to ASK as part of their portfolio.
 See instructions.

-The senior thesis can take the form of a thesis (academic paper), media project, or other projects (see more information on choosing an advisor and senior thesis options below).
+The senior thesis can take the form of a written thesis (academic paper), media project, or other project with approval from the DS Director.
 Students must receive approval for their topic, but generally any topic that fits within the general framework of development studies research will be appropriate.
-In developing, researching and writing the senior thesis students work closely with the DEVL 1500 (Methods) course instructor in the junior year, the DEVL 1980 (Writing) course instructor, faculty advisor, and second advisor in the senior year.
-The primary faculty advisor should be a regular Brown faculty member, while the second advisor may be a Ph.D. candidate, a Watson Institute visitor, or a faculty member at another university or college.
+In developing, researching, and writing the senior thesis students work closely with the DEVL 1500 (Methods) course instructor in the junior year, the DEVL 1980 (Writing) course instructor, primary faculty advisor, and second reader in the senior year.
+The primary faculty advisor must be a regular Brown faculty member, while the second advisor may be a Watson Institute visitor, post-doc fellow, or a faculty member at another university or college.
 The Concentration Advisor will give final approval to students’ advisor choices.